olesar/framebank/README.md

 Rank: syntactic rank (e.g. Subject, DirectObject, Periphery, Clause, Omitted, Moved)
 Sem: lexico-semantic class of WordDep (e.g. Animate, InanimateConcrete, InanimateAbstract, Instrument, Sound, etc.)
 Rea: class of (non)realisation (e.g. Standard; Passive, Imperative, GenNegation for standard morphosyntactic alernations; MentionedBefore, MentionedAfter, Impersonal, IndefinitePersonal, Generalized, etc. for omitted elements; ControlOrRaise, MentionedBefore, MentionedAfter for elements not directly related to the predicate syntactically)
-ExIndex: example ID
-ItemExIndex: example-construction match ID
+ConstrExId: example-construction match ID
+ItemExIndex: unique ID for this table
+KeyLexemes: lexical constants of the construction such as a verb for its valency pattern

 NOTES: Predicates and other lexical constants are listed as construction elements.
 Their roles are tagged as minus ("-").
 Their PhraseGens are tagged as "N/A".
 RELEASE NOTES: Some core frame elements has not been fully tagged in v.1.0.